-As a result of the Casualty Actuarial Society's rescinding of the Statement of Reserving Principles this year, editorial changes were made to the Instructions to remove the reference to "principles."
+As a result of the Casualty Actuarial Society's rescinding of the Statement of Reserving Principles in 2020, editorial changes were made to the Instructions in 2021 to remove the reference to "principles."
 The Appointed Actuary should be aware of this as it would impact the wording in item b. in the Opinion paragraph.